As the years roll along, the cost of most things just keeps increasing: That’s inflation for you.

-But some items actually have gotten cheaper in recent times.
+But if you think everything is more expensive now, here’s a bit of good news.
+Some items actually have gotten cheaper in recent times.
 In fact, many are now free.

 Following are examples of things that used to cost money but no longer do.

-There was a time when you would pay to invest.
+There was a time when you would have to pay a commission if you wanted to invest.
 But as we have reported, such fees rapidly have disappeared in recent years.

 Many of the heavy hitters — Charles Schwab, E-Trade, TD Ameritrade, Fidelity and Vanguard among them — now offer $0 commission trades on stocks and exchange-traded funds (ETFs).